RohitRa200/Cyclistic-Bike-Share-Analysis-/README.md

 ## Objectives

-- **Data Exploration**: Conduct a comprehensive exploration of the Cyclistic bike trip dataset to understand its structure, variables, and overall quality.
+- **Data Exploration**: Explore the structure, variables, and quality of the Cyclistic bike trip dataset.

 - **Data Cleaning and Preprocessing**: Implement rigorous data cleaning procedures to ensure data integrity and reliability throughout the analysis process.
 This includes handling missing values, correcting data types, and removing irrelevant entries.